mongodb/docs/source/includes/setting-uiConf-mongo-connection-timeout-seconds.rst

-   Number of seconds to wait for a connection to the Queryable Snapshot :program:`mongod` instance before timing out.
+   Number of seconds to wait for a connection to the Queryable Snapshot :manual:`mongod </reference/program/mongod/#mongodb-binary-bin.mongod>` instance before timing out.

    Corresponds to :setting:`brs.queryable.connecttimeout`.